momentum-xyz/posbus-client/py/README.md

 `make python_wheels`

+## Release

+Releases are done automatically based on git tags.
+Create a git tag like `py@1.2.3` to trigger CI/CD workflow.

 ## Implementation

 This auto generates python bindings for the Go client code.
 By first generating a C library with cgo and then generating python bindings for that.